Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 - Hypogammaglobulinemia (immune system disorder), prolonged—Use with caution.
 May increase risk for infections.

 - Infection, severe and active—Should not be used in patients with this condition.

 This section provides information on the proper use of a number of products that contain rituximab.
 It may not be specific to Rituxan.
 Please read with care.

 Before receiving this medicine, make sure you understand all the risks and benefits from receiving the medicine.
 It is important for you to work closely with your doctor during your treatment.

 This medicine may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
 The risk for getting this infection is higher if you have rheumatoid arthritis.
-Talk to your doctor about the benefits of taking this medicine and the risk of this infection.
-Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.
+Talk to your doctor about the benefits of receiving this medicine and the risk for this infection.
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.

 This medicine may cause a serious type of reaction called tumor lysis syndrome (TLS).
 Your doctor may give you a medicine to help prevent this.
 Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.